axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3480

-Support was added for the text field (named `x`) in Data API methods for series [query](../../api/data/series/query.md#value-object) and [insert](../../api/data/series/insert.md#value-object) methods.
+Support added for the text field (named `x`) in **Data API** methods for series [query](../../api/data/series/query.md#value-object) and [insert](../../api/data/series/insert.md#value-object) methods.
 The text field can be used to store an annotation along the numeric sample, as well as annotation without the numeric value itself.

 ```json
 [{